maliMirkec/personal-website/site/articles/how-to-lint-inside-atom.md

 One of the most popular `JavaScript` linters for Atom is **[linter-jshint](https://atom.io/packages/linter-jshint)**.
 It is an interface for [JSHint](http://jshint.com/), a tool that helps to detect errors and potential problems in your `JavaScript` code.
 Installation could be done via Atom package manager.
 There are few configuration options.
 The most important is to provide of executable `jshint` node script.
 Here are my settings:

-{% cldnryimg "linter-jshint-settings_i3w9mm" "JSHint settings."
-759 319 %}
+{% cldnryfetch "linter-jshint-settings_i3w9mm" "JSHint settings." false true "picolo" %}

 ### CSS linter

 [**linter-stylelint**](https://atom.io/packages/linter-stylelint) is an interface for [stylelint](http://stylelint.io/), CSS linter that helps you enforce consistent conventions and avoid errors in your stylesheets.
 It is available on Atom package manager and it has only 3 configuration options.
 Here you can see my** linter-stylelint** configuration:

-{% cldnryimg "linter-stylelint-settings_t5ebdp" "Stylelint settings."
-600 339 %}
+{% cldnryfetch "linter-stylelint-settings_t5ebdp" "Stylelint settings." false true "picolo" %}

 ## How to use it?

 To see **linter-jshint** in action, open any `JavaScript` file and see if any errors exists.
 You could see errors in different places, depending on your main **linter** package configuration.

-{% cldnryimg "linter-jshint_nkkmny" "JSHint in action."
-759 426 %}
+{% cldnryfetch "linter-jshint_nkkmny" "JSHint in action." %}

 You could see `CSS` lint errors by opening and `CSS` file.

-{% cldnryimg "linter-stylelint_uzvqwj" "Stylelint in action."
-759 427 %}
+{% cldnryfetch "linter-stylelint_uzvqwj" "Stylelint in action." %}

 In the examples above you could see that errors are displayed on 4 different places: